gh-unit/gh-unit/README.md

 - Optionally, you can create and and set a prefix header (`Tests_Prefix.pch`) and add `#import "GHUnit.h"` to it, and then you won't have to include that import for every test.

-An example of an iPhone project with GHUnit test setup can be found at: [MyTestable](http://github.com/gabriel/gh-unit/tree/master/Examples/MyTestable-IPhone).
-This project symlinks to the GHUnit files.
+An example of an iPhone project with GHUnit test setup can be found at: [MyTestable-IPhone](http://github.com/gabriel/gh-unit/tree/master/Examples/MyTestable-IPhone).

 ## Command Line